-Frail elderly residents with Type 2 diabetes represent 27% of the population at the Veterans Memorial Lodge at Broadmead.
+Frail elderly residents with Type 2 diabetes represent 27% of the population at the Veterans Memorial Lodge.
 Residents with diabetes experience higher rates of infection, functional disability, co-existing illnesses and premature death than residents without diabetes.

 There has been very little published research specific to these individuals to guide best practice.
 Broadmead Care took this opportunity to develop a set of guidelines that supports clinical decision-making in common areas of diabetes management.
 A team of nurses, dieticians and consulting doctors and educators developed a set of evidence-based recommendations that encourage assessment, critical thinking and individualized care planning.